-Never trade your happiness for things you don’t need, for people that make you doubt yourself, for dreams that rely upon your partner making you happy, your friends making you happy, your parents making you happy, for people who break your heart, for those who don’t deserve you, for those who don’t see they make any mistakes, for those who blame you, for those you don’t trust, for those who abuse.
+Never trade your happiness for things you don’t need, for people that make you doubt yourself, for dreams that rely upon your partner making you happy, your friends making you happy, your parents making you happy, for people who break your heart, for those who don’t deserve you, for those who don’t see the mistakes they make, for those who blame you, for those you don’t trust, for those who abuse.
 Those who get pleasure from your pain.

 Never confuse facts again.